Industry News

 4. Invoice quickly

-This year, make a resolution to send your invoices promptly.
-You can’t blame an owner or general contractor for slow payment if they haven’t received complete and detailed invoices promptly after you’ve completed your work.
+Make an effort to send your invoices promptly.
+You can’t blame an owner or general contractor for slow payment if they haven’t received complete and detailed construction invoices promptly after you’ve completed your work.

 Make sure your invoices include